ILLIXR/visual_postprocessing/README.md

 Compile on Linux with the included makefile.
 Run with `./fbo <input image>`

-We provide two examples, landscape.png and museum.png, but any PNG image should work.
+We provide three examples, landscape.png, museum.png, and tundra.png, but any PNG image should work.